christopherchiles1/convoy/README.md

   * #collect - look for items in range and collect them (Note: PLAYER ONLY)
   * #attack - looks for enemies in range and creates an Attack
   * #takeDamage - lower health and remove if dead
+  * #dropItem - create item at position with some chance

 ### Attack
-  * .frame - used to time animation (increment on move).
-Remove attack after last frame.
+  * .frame - used to time animation (increment on move)
+  * .duration - remove attack when duration hits 0 (decrement on move)
   * .position
   * .direction
   * .strength